Why Hardwood Is a Type of Eco-Friendly Flooring

 Share via Email

-Homeowners have extra incentives to build sustainably, too.
+A recent study found that consumers are becoming more mindful of purchasing sustainable products.
+Homeowners have extra incentives to build sustainably.
 Some states offer energy efficiency tax cuts, and homeowners can reduce energy bills while lowering their carbon footprint.
+However, most assume that hardwood floors are not sustainable.
+After all, don’t manufacturers cut down trees to create wood flooring?

 Yes, they do, but this does not necessarily contribute to harmful deforestation!
 In fact, hardwood flooring can be the key to a green home.
+According to the Food and Agricultural Organization of the United Nations, sustainable hardwood flooring must be sourced from protected, monitored and managed forests to ensure people can regrow the trees for generations.
+When you shop for sustainable flooring options, you help support these renewable practices.

 Keep reading to learn more about eco-friendly flooring!

-1. Cutting Down Trees For Hardwood Does Not Release Carbon
+1. Cutting Down Trees for Hardwood Does Not Release Carbon

 The world’s trees are often referred to as the “lungs of the earth.”